parkerbxyz/default-branch-protector/README.md

 1. View the Sinatra app at `localhost:3000` to verify your app is connected to the server.

-The web service should now running and watching for new repositories to be created within your organization! 🚀
+The web service should now be running and watching for new repositories to be created within your organization! 🚀

 When you create a new repository in your organization, you should see some output in the Terminal tab where you started `server.rb` that looks something like this: